Introduction to classical and quantum integrability: Acknowledgments

 \section{Acknowledgments}

 I would like to thank Saskia Demulder and Fedor Levkovich-Maslyuk very much for carefully reading the manuscript and giving many valuable suggestions.
+I am also very grateful to Riccardo Borsato, Saskia Demulder, Sibylle Driezen, Fedor Levkovich-Maslyuk and Emanuel Malek for the all the support before and during the School.
 I would also like to thank Rafael Nepomechie and Marius de Leeuw for advises, and Ben Hoare, Sylvain Lacroix, Marius de Leeuw, Paul Ryan, Anton Pribytok and Chiara Paletta for valuable discussions.
 These notes were written for the lectures delivered at the school ``Integrability, Dualities and Deformations", that ran from 23 to 27 August 2021 in Santiago de Compostela and virtually \url{https://indico.cern.ch/e/IDD2021}.
-I am partially supported by Grant 404 No. 18/EPSRC/3590.
+I am partially supported by Grant No. 18/EPSRC/3590.